One of the biggest mysteries in contemporary particle physics and cosmology is why dark energy, which is

 Resolving this problem, often called the cosmological constant problem, has so far eluded theorists.

-A graphic showing traces of particle collisions which CERN scientists have used to prove the existence of the Higgs boson.
+A graphic showing traces of particle collisions which CERN scientists have used to prove the existance of the Higgs boson.
 Photo: AFP

 The recently discovered Higgs boson could provide a possible "portal" to physics that could help explain